renatoos/axway-apigw-full-healthcheck-policies/README.md

-# axway-apigw-full-healthcheck-policies
+# Heathcheck APIGW 7.5.3 Architecture

-This project describes how to perform a full components healthcheck plus a zero downtime policy deployment to Axway API Gateway in a multi-node environment with a load balancer.
+This project describes how to perform a full components healthcheck and a zero downtime policy deployment to Axway API Gateway in a multi-node environment.

 ## Contents
 1. Heathcheck APIGW Architecture